axiom-data-science/portal-docs/ComparingData.rst

 Comparing Data
 ##############

-The catalog and portal offer multiple ways of comparing data within both the mapped interface and within a :ref:`data scenario <data-scenarios>`.
+The catalog and portal offer multiple ways of comparing data within both the mapped interface and within a :ref:`data view <data-views>`.

 For assistance, please contact us via the red Feedback button |feedback_button_icon| in the top right corner of the ESM page.